novuhq/novu/docs/docs/platform/digest.md

 #### Time Interval

 Will determine how long the digest engine will wait before sending the message once created.
-You can specify the amount and the unit that best suites your needs.
+You can specify the amount and the unit that best suits your needs.

 #### Digest Key